 WUR Discovery

 A WUR non-AP STA may use its WURx to scan WUR discovery channels for WUR Discovery frames.
-Using the WURx to scan WUR discovery channels is known as WUR scanning.(#151)
+Using the WURx to scan WUR discovery channels is known as WUR scanning.(#151) A WUR non-AP may use the information contained in received WUR Discovery elements to conduct WUR scanning.